Photo

 Photography is a way to preserve moments in time for future generations to look back on.
 It's the most pure way to preserve emotion and stories.
 My work as a photographer is grounded in the concept of telling stories and creating a unified image for the programs I work for.
 View my complete photography portfolio below.

 My sophomore year of college.
 I was entering my first full season with Ole Miss Football at a pivotal time for the program: a veteran roster, the most talent we had ever assembled, and the highest expectations in every area.
 I knew my work had to do this team justice, and I believe that I did just that.
-This year was one of transformation, and one for me to learn new skills and excel at a level I had once dreamed of working in.
-From massive wins against Georgia and Oklahoma, to landing one of the top freshman recruiting classes in the country, this year was the year that Ole Miss truly established itself on the national stage, and I am proud to have played a small part in it.
-This was also the year I began working with Ole Miss Women's Basketball, shooting both photos and videos for the team.
-This experience taught me how to be a versatile creative, being able to do several things at once, and how to work collaboratively across multiple different groups in our Athletic Department, along with a pretty epic win over #8 Kentucky.
-Additionally, through my role with The DM, I got to cover massive Baseball and Basketball wins over Tennessee, and a March Madness Sweet Sixteen run by our Men's Basketball Team.
-All of these experiences have greatly enhanced my perspective on our industry, and have taught me how to effectively tell the story of the athletes that shape our culture.
+This year was one of transformation, and one in which I learned new skills and reached a level of excellence I had once dreamed of achieving.
+From massive wins against Georgia and Oklahoma to landing one of the top freshman recruiting classes in the country, this year was the year that Ole Miss truly established itself on the national stage, and I am proud to have played a small part in it.

 Back to Top